|Academic Profile |

-* Coworker interactions (citizenship behavior, incivility, ostracism, etc.)
+* Interpersonal interactions in the workplace (leadership, citizenship behavior, incivility, etc.)

 - (1) Linking Boundary-Spanning Leadership to Employee Boundary-Spanning Behaviors and Attitudes in a Coopetitive Environment, (2) Linking Leaders’ Daily Display of Positive and Negative Emotions to Followers’ Daily Voice: An Emotions-as-Information Perspective

 - Volunteering as an Invisible Hand of Favorable Work Outcomes: Examining When and How Volunteering with External Welfare Organizations Promotes Employee Creativity, Voice, and Engagement in their Formal Jobs